 Over 160 years of History

-1950 - Backgammon was especially popular with Club members, it was played more assiduously than at any other London Club.
-Large sums were won and lost; the leading players in the mid 50s were the Marques of Milford Haven, Lord Pender and Rupert Bellville.
+1950 - Backgammon was especially popular with club members, it was played more assiduously than at any other London club.
+Large sums were won and lost; the leading players in the mid 50s were the Marquess of Milford Haven, Lord Pender and Rupert Bellville.
 A member, Charles Jerdawin, won the world championship in 1968.
 During the 60s ladies have been admitted for dinner.

-1986 - The St James's Club bought the Sunset Tower in Hollywood, a luxury apartment building home to Greta Garbo, Marilyn Monroe, Elizabeth Taylor, John Wayne, Howard Hughes and Frank Sinatra, to name a few.
-After a $46 nillion renovation it became a luxury hotel.
+1986 - The St. James's Club bought the Sunset Tower in Hollywood, a luxury apartment building home to Greta Garbo, Marilyn Monroe, Elizabeth Taylor, John Wayne, Howard Hughes and Frank Sinatra, to name a few.
+After a $46 million renovation it became a luxury hotel.

 2011 - St. James’s Hotel and Club continues the tradition established by their predecessors and today’s celebrities are no less impressed with Samuel L. Jackson, Cher, Luke Wilson, Keith Richards, Alice Cooper, Elle Macpherson, Robert Redford, Dita Von Teese, Colin Salmon, Damian Lewis, Helen McCrory, Michael Bolton, Jack Johnson, Katherine Jenkins and Liza Minnelli having visited the hotel and club recently.

 2012 - The team of the St. James’s Hotel and Club was proud to receive the Olympic torch on the day before the opening of the Games; a torch bearing the message of peace, unity and friendship.